 WMO Additional Data: free and unrestricted access to data and products exchanged under the auspices of WMO to the

-research and education communities for non-commercial activities
+research and education communities for non-commercial activities.
+A more precise definition of the data policy may be

+additionally supplied within the metadata.
+In all cases it shall be the responsibility of the data consumer to ensure

+that they understand the data policy specified by the data provider – which may necessitate dialogue with the data

+publisher for confirmation of terms and conditions.

 </gml:description>